R1ck404/livestreaming_platform/README.md

 Welcome to this livestreaming platform repository!
 This platform is designed to provide a seamless streaming experience for both streamers and viewers.
 Below you'll find essential information about the structure of our platform, its functionalities, and how to set it up.

-Want a custom version of this, bug free, finished, or do you want a fully custom livestreaming platform? check this out [Custom Development Offer](#custom-development-offer).
+If you're looking for a fully finished, bug-free version of this platform or a completely custom livestreaming solution, take a look at my [Custom Development Offer](#custom-development-offer).

 ## Table of Contents
 1. [Images](#images)